 Network Design is one of those secret roles few people realize exists.
 I’ve also blogged about this career path in the past.
 I said that it’s one of the best-kept secrets in IT.

 There are very few design certifications available, but Cisco has an entire track for design.
-Start with the Cisco CCDA which has no prerequisites.
+Start with the Cisco CCDA but you need the ICND1 before taking this exam.

 I know I’ve missed off a few paths such as Big Data, Computer Forensics, Governance, etc. This is just my best attempt to cover the most common choices and paths.
 Make sure you do your own research and make the choices which are right for you.
 Consider the lifetime value of your certifications, salary levels and how much you enjoy that particular technology or role.